ChrisCoffey/Articles/content/posts/my_readme.md

 Work/life balance is important & you'll almost never find me sending you a message on the weekend.
 At the same time, I expect you to give CollegeVine your best hours during the work week and work intensely.
 Honestly, it's difficult to put in more than 40 hours of intense work in a week, so I also expect you to find ways to recharge to maintain consistent focus.
 If this is a struggle for you, let's talk.

 ### <a id="nuances"></a> Nuances to working with me ###
 - I do my best thinking in conversation or while writing.
-If we havne't talked about it and I haven't referenced some writing about an idea, please be skeptical and poke at it.
+If we haven't talked about it and I haven't referenced some writing about an idea, please be skeptical and poke at it.
 - I take a skeptical approach to most ideas.
 This doesn't mean I'm not excited about it, more that I want to fully understand what we're talking about and see where the edge cases are.
 - When I'm really engaged in a conversation I have a bad habit of jumping in.
 That can be disruptive during video calls.
 I try to be aware of it, but please say something if I cut you off.
 It was probably because I'm excited about what we're talking about.
 - While I'm happy to share my opinion about how things should be, I am much much happier when you share your vision with me.
-- TODO: Something about metrics
+- I like to quantify things, so you'll notice I use a lot of metrics.
+This is how I understand big-picture trends, and not something I use to assess individuals.